cos418atPrinceton/assignments_template/assignment1-3/README.md

 <h2>Software</h2>

 <p>
-  You will use the same mapreduce package as in part b, focusing this time on the distributed mode.
+  You will use the same mapreduce package as in assignment 1-2, focusing this time on the distributed mode.
 </p>

 <p>
-  Over the course of this assignment, you will have to modify <tt>schedule</tt> from  <tt>schedule.go</tt>, as well as <tt>mapF</tt> and <tt>reduceF</tt> in <tt>main/ii.go</tt>.
+  Over the course of this assignment, you will have to modify <tt>schedule</tt> in <tt>schedule.go</tt>, as well as <tt>mapF</tt> and <tt>reduceF</tt> in <tt>main/ii.go</tt>.
 </p>

 <p>
-  As with the previous part of this assignment, you should not need to modify any other files, but reading them might be useful in order to understand how the other methods fit into the overall architecture of the system.
+  As with the previous part of this assignment, you should not modify any other files, but reading them might be useful in order to understand how the other methods fit into the overall architecture of the system.
 </p>

-To get start, copy all source files from `assignment1-2/src` to `assignment1-3/src`
+To get started, copy all source files from `assignment1-2/src` to `assignment1-3/src` as follows.

 <pre>
 # start from your 418 GitHub repo